-Trainers that achieve rank 7 or higher in GO Battle League will be rewarded with an Elite TM at the end of the season as a prize for their efforts.
-These never before seen TM’s grant the user the ability to finally be able to choose their desired move instead of having to re-roll and hope that it lands on the right move.
+In past experiences, trainers that achieved rank 7 or higher in the GO Battle League (currently Rank 19 or higher) were granted the reward of an Elite TM at the end of the season as a prize for their efforts.
+These special TMs grant the user the ability to be able to choose their desired Fast or Charged move instead of having to re-roll and hope that it lands on the right move.

 This can be a nightmare when you are simply trying to teach your Pokémon a certain move as a lot of the time it can keep bouncing between undesired moves which can be frustrating.

-Not only will trainers have the ability to choose a move, but the Elite TM will also grant the user the ability to allow Pokémon to learn moves from previous Raid Days / Community Days which is not possible for standard TM’s.
+Not only do trainers have the ability to choose a move, but the Elite TM also grants the user the ability to allow Pokémon to learn moves from previous Raid Days / Community Days (Legacy Moves) which is not possible for standard TMs.

 The burning question on many trainers minds is of course what the highest priority Pokémon would be to use this versatile item on.
 I’ll be breaking down my picks for the top Pokémon to choose from in the form of a tier list.